algorand/sandbox/README.md

 export CONDUIT_DISABLED=""
 ```

-Indexer and Conduit are always built from source since these can be done quickly.
-For most configurations, algod will be installed using our standard release channels, but building from source is also available by setting the git URL, branch and optionally a specific SHA commit hash.
+Indexer and Conduit are always built from source since it can be done quickly.
+For most configurations, algod will be installed using our standard release channels, but building from source is also available by setting the git URL, Branch and optionally a specific SHA commit hash.

 The **up** command looks for the config extension based on the argument provided.
 With a custom configuration pointed to a fork, the sandbox will start using the fork: